MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-dataset-filters-data-region-filters-and-group-filters.md

 ms.topic: how-to
 ms.date: 01/18/2023
 ---
-# Add dataset filters, data region filters, and group filters to a paginated report (Power BI Report Builder)
+# Add filters to datasets, data regions, and groups in a paginated report (Power BI Report Builder)

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

-  In a paginated report, a filter is a part of a dataset, a data region, or a data region group that you create to limit the data that is used in the report.
-Filters are a way to help you control report data if you cannot change the dataset query.
+  In a Power BI paginated report, a filter is a part of a dataset, a data region, or a data region group that you create to limit the data that is used in the report.
+Filters help you control report data if you cannot change the dataset query.

- Filters help you control which data is displayed and processed in a report.
+ Filters also help you control which data is displayed and processed in a report.
 You can specify filters for a dataset, a data region, or a group, in any combination.

- For more information, see [Add a Filter to a Dataset &#40;Report Builder and SSRS&#41;](/sql/reporting-services/report-data/add-a-filter-to-a-dataset-report-builder-and-ssrs) and [Filter Equation Examples &#40;Report Builder and SSRS&#41;](/sql/reporting-services/report-design/filter-equation-examples-report-builder-and-ssrs).
+ For more information, see [Add a Filter to a Dataset &#40;Report Builder&#41;](/sql/reporting-services/report-data/add-a-filter-to-a-dataset-report-builder-and-ssrs) and [Filter Equation Examples &#40;Report Builder&#41;](/sql/reporting-services/report-design/filter-equation-examples-report-builder-and-ssrs).

-##  <a name="When"></a> Choosing When to Set a Filter
+##  <a name="When"></a> Choose when to set a filter
  Specify filters for report items when you cannot filter data at the source.
 For example, use report filters when the data source does not support query parameters, or you must run stored procedures and cannot modify the query.

  You can filter report data before or after it is retrieved for a report dataset.
 To filter data before it is retrieved, change the query for each dataset.
 When you filter data in the query, you filter data at the data source, which reduces the amount data that must be retrieved and processed in a report.
 To filter data after it is retrieved, create filter expressions in the report.
 You can set filter expressions for a dataset, a data region, or a group, including detail groups.
 You can also include parameters in filter expressions, providing a way to filter data for specific values or for specific users, for example, filtering on a value that identifies the user viewing the report.

-##  <a name="Where"></a> Choosing Where to Set a Filter
+##  <a name="Where"></a> Choose where to set a filter
  Determine where you want to set a filter by the effect you want to achieve in your report.
 At run time, the report processor applies filters in the following order: on the dataset, and then on the data region, and then on groups from the top down in each group hierarchy.
 On a table, matrix, and list, filters for row groups, column groups, and adjacent groups are applied independently.
 On a chart, filters for category groups and series groups are applied independently.
 When the report processor applies the filter, all filter equations are applied in the order they are defined on the **Filter** page of the **Properties** dialog box for each report item, which is the equivalent of combining them with Boolean AND operations.

  The following list compares the effect of setting filters on different report items: